Health articles

 On average, 88.8 million or 26.2% of the US population during FY 2024.
 Enrolling about 1 in 4 people in the US, Medicaid is one of the largest single health insurers in the country.
 Medicaid is a government-funded health insurance program that provides free or low-cost coverage to eligible low-income individuals and families, including children, pregnant women, seniors, and people with disabilities.

-Updates monthlyHow many measles cases are there in the US?
+Updates monthlyHow much does Medicaid cost in the US?

 Updates monthlyWhat are the leading causes of death in the US?